MasashiHino/masashihino.github.io/_teaching/teaching.md

 {% include base_path %}

-This is a webpage for Foundamental Macroeconomics (基礎マクロ) at Hitotsubashi University.
+This is a webpage for "Foundamental Macroeconomics (基礎マクロ)" at Hitotsubashi University.

 # Important Info